pester/Pester/README.md

 ### Normal and minimal view

 Errors are usually what we are interested in when running tests.
-And that is why Pester5 implements a conscise view that prints failed tests with the full test path, and minimal discovery and summary information:
+And that is why Pester5 implements a concise view that prints failed tests with the full test path, and minimal discovery and summary information:

 ```
 Starting test discovery in 1 files.